Roofing Tidbits for Non-Roofers

 June 21st (The Longest Day of the Year)

 Our docket is always pretty full from incoming rain storms to damage over time.
 Believe it or not this year, we even had to repair a hole caused by an unknown animal hopping onto the roof!
 But one thing I’ve learned from being in the roofing industry is: people want to know more.
 And I think they should!
 It’s important to know more about your roof because it helps you make better choices long term.
 Not only with your contractor, but also with your own lifestyle.
-Simple chores like cleaning out the gutter or maintain the temperature of your home will have meaning if you understand the logic behind it.
+Simple chores like cleaning out the gutter or maintaining the temperature of your home will have meaning if you understand the logic behind it.

 So, today I plan on giving you some small tidbits for non-roofers.
 If you own a roof, you’ll probably want to read this!
 Hopefully by the end, you’ll understand where roofing construction originated and why it is so complicated now.